TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 ## Instructor's Note
 1. Do Now
-	1. Display photo of the IDE and asks students to label the IDE
+	* Display photo of the IDE and asks students to label the IDE
-	2. After labeling the IDE have students make sure they can log into their IDE account
+	* After labeling the IDE have students make sure they can log into their IDE account
 2. Lesson
-	1. The part on bottom half of the screen is called a console:
+	* The part on bottom half of the screen is called a *console*:
-		1. Define: Console is a place where you can interact with a program.
-Sometimes called a shell or a terminal
+		* Define: The *console* is a place where you can interact with a program.
+It can also be called a shell or a terminal.
-		2. Define: Interpreter runs Python code
+		* Define: The *interpreter* runs Python code
-	2. To run Python interpreter type `python3` into the terminal.
+	* To run Python interpreter type `python3` into the terminal.
-		1. Make sure all the students are able to do this and then give out worksheet
+		* Make sure all the students are able to do this and then give out worksheet
 3. Lab part 1
 	1. Go over lab part 1, before assigning lab part 2.
 	2. What did you notice about section 1?